 Parents or teachers may make a referral by contacting the Director or Secretary to the Director of Academic and Student Services.
 As done in the past, parents/guardians will receive paperwork giving us permission to assess their student and they will be asked to sign up their student for a testing session on one of two dates in June or December (depending on the referral window).

 Qualification involves a two-step testing process.
 The student will complete the SAGE-II assessment which includes Math/Science, ELA/Social Studies, and Reasoning sessions.
-If a student scores in the 95th percentile or higher overall, then the student will be contacted by one of our counselors who are certified to administer IQ tests.
+If a student scores in the 90th% or higher in any subtest then the student will be contacted by one of our counselors who are certified to administer IQ tests.
 If the student scores in the 95th percentile overall or higher on this assessment as well, then he/she will be admitted into the HATS program.
 Students will enter into the HATS program in August if they qualify during June testing or in January if they qualify during December testing.

 This change in format will be beneficial to our students who qualify as they will be able to join the HATS program immediately at the start of the school year instead of waiting for MAP results to be returned in September (which has been the process used in the past).
 This will also allow our counselors to focus on conducting their lessons and Guidance Programs in the school rather than being pulled out of the building for testing for the HATS program at random times throughout the year.